-A man walks on a high-wire across the Twin Towers -- and how he does it -- is the grab-you-by-the-lapels premise from which James Marsh’s “Man on Wire” erupts onscreen as one of the most wildly entertaining docs of recent years.
+A man walks on a high-wire across the Twin Towers — and how he does it — is the grab-you-by-the-lapels premise from which James Marsh’s “Man on Wire” erupts onscreen as one of the most wildly entertaining docs of recent years.
 This docu of daredevil Philippe Petit, who brought together a motley crew to help him realize his dream of crossing from the top of one tower to the other in 1974, is an adventure tale that astonishes in every respect.
 A double prize-winner at Sundance (jury and audience awards), the pic figures to balance considerable biz in theatrical and vid arenas.